-We created PEPP to focus explicitly on politics after a group of students, faculty, and administrators at Duke began discussing political engagement opportunities for undergraduate students.
-It became clear that many students are interested in civic engagement, but not necessarily in political participation.
-The discussion group felt that given the immense policy challenges facing our society today, it is imperative that we learn together how to engage in productive political activity, revitalize our political culture, and rebuild the health of our democratic institutions.
+We created Political Engagement Pilot Project experiment after a group of students, faculty, and administrators at Duke began discussing political engagement opportunities for undergraduate students a couple of years ago.
+It became clear that many students were interested in civic engagement, but not necessarily in political participation.
+The discussion group felt that given the immense policy challenges facing our society today, it was imperative that we learn together how to engage in productive political activity, revitalize our political culture, and rebuild the health of our democratic institutions.

 The Sanford School of Public Policy recently created POLIS: the Center for Political Leadership, Innovation, and Service.
 By dedicating a center to the political leadership development of students, Sanford’s goal is to inspire a new generation to make our politics better.
 The Hart Leadership Program offered to help POLIS by designing and sponsoring PEPP for one year.